devleaks/cockpitdecks-docs/docs/Cockpit.md

 # Global Cockpitdecks Configuration

+In addition to the above, aircraft specific, definitions, Cockpitdecks contains in its core, a default configuration used as a fall back if no value is found at the aircraft specific level.
+These global core configuration is found in a `resources` folder inside Cockpitdecks software package.
+This folder should never be changed since it affects the entire Cockpitdecks application.

+## Attribute Value Lookup

-Configuration et customization is organized in a **hierarchical** way.
+Configuration et customization is organized in a [[Button Attribute Default Values#Attribute Hierarchical Lookup|hierarchical]] way.
 The the top, highest level is Cockpitdecks, the application.
+Cockpitdecks has default values for all attributes used in the application.

 Under Cockpitdecks is the Cockpit.
-If not redefined after, all attributes defined in the Cockpit are used for all other elements.
+The Cockpit has the ability to redefine some attribute if necessary.
+For instance, it is possible to define a uniform cockpit texture or color for all decks.

 Under the Cockpit is the Deck.
 This allow to change a few parameters for each deck.
-For example, a given deck might have large icons, requiring the use of a large default font size.
+For example, a given deck might have large icons, requiring the use of a larger default font size.

 Under the Deck is the Layout.
-This allow to change a few parameters for each layout, like the background color of a panel.
-Layout parameters are melted into Deck parameters.
+This allow to change default values for a layout, like the background color of a panel.
+Layout default values overwrite Deck default values.

 Under the Layout is the Page, to control page-level specificities, like, for exemple, a specific background color or texture for a special page.

 That's it.
-At the "lowest" level, at the Button level, there are no default global values, just the values the button will use.
+At the lowest level, at the Button level, there is no default value, just the value the button will use.
+For example, a button will look for `text-color`, if no value is found in its attributes, it will search in its parent entity, the page, for a `default-text-color`.

 ![[hierarchy.png|200]]

-This hierarchical organisation is exploited in [[Button Attribute Default Values|default value lookups]].

 ## Resources Folder

 `deckconfig` folders reside in X-Plane aircraft folders and are specific to that aircraft.
 In addition to these aircraft specific folders, Cockpitdecks has a global configuration folder called `resources` located where the Cockpitdecks software resides.

 `resources` folder located where the Cockpitdecks software resides contains the following files and subfolders:
 ## config.yaml

 This is a global level configuration file.
 It always is loaded first and can be overwritten by aircraft, deck, or page-specific variants.

 ## icons

 Icons in this folder are available to all aircrafts.

 ## fonts

 Fonts in this folder are available to all aircrafts.
 Cockpitdecks provides a few fonts found here and there together with their respective copyright files.

 ## docs

 A copy of Cockpitdecks documentation is included there.
 The documentation folder produced in the GitHub wiki of Cockpitdecks.

 ## Image files

 The resource folder contains a few image files used as logos and wallpapers.
 There is also an image with color names that can be used in `color` attributes.

 ## iconfonts.py

 This file defines icon fonts.
 Icon fonts are fonts that are used to display iconic characters often named intuitively.
 Cockpitdecks comes with a copy of Font Awesome icons, and Weather Icons.

 ## constants.py

 Defines a few constants that should never be changed.
 Change at your own risk.